Skip to main content

 This tells Hotpot that Deploybot is a source of moments, connects into Deploybot, and helps the team pull in more details.

-Using Python as an example, you can copy and paste the code below into tools like Zapier, to send Hotpot moments.
+Using Python as an example, copy and paste this code into tools like Zapier to send Hotpot moments.

 import requests